anh-vudinh/Phase-4-Group-Project--Movie-Database-front/README.md

 - watchlistContainer now moves with watchlistIcon
 - restyled styled watchlistContainer
 - watchlistRating now changes from R -> G based on rating of movie
+- added login/register form with css, need to complete functionality

 vu- 10/03